dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 It's much simpler in every way.
 Admittedly it's not an entirely fair comparison because Go gets compiled directly into machine code and therefore there isn't a real distinction between SDK and runtime, but my point is still the same.
 There is certainly plenty of room for improvement and I don't think what we see there today is the best we can do.

 Maybe there's some value in officially aligning language, ASP.NET Core and .NET (Core) versions together and ship one coherent release every time?
-Fortunately .NET 5 is a step towards that direction but in my opinion there's still more to do!
+Fortunately .NET 5 is the right step in that direction but in my opinion there's still more to do!

 ### .NET Everywhere